wdk-docs/jsdoc-docs/docs/_sources/about/namepaths.rst.txt

    var i = new p.Idea();
    i.consider();

-{% endexample %}

 In this case, to refer to the method named “consider,” you would use the following namepath: ``Person#Idea#consider``

 This chaining can be used with any combination of the connecting
 symbols: ``# . ~``

-{% example “Special cases: modules, externals and events.” %}

 .. code-block:: js
+   :caption: Special cases: modules, externals and events.

    /** A module.
 Its name is module:foo/bar.
     * @module foo/bar